The un-British answer to career breakdown

 While it may be a stretch to have men and women speaking publicly about their wellbeing, you could argue there’s little benefit in doing so without the appropriate guidance.

-A recent Harvard Business Review study revealed that while only 3% of executive coaches were hired by companies specifically to tackle personal issues, 76% of the coaches surveyed reported they worked with personal matters on a regular basis.
+A recent Harvard Business Review study revealed that while only 3% of executive coaches were hired by companies specifically to tackle personal issues, 76% of the coaches surveyed reported they arose on a regular basis.
 The shocking part is that very few – if any – of these coaches are suitably qualified or experienced to deal with such psychological concerns.

 London’s workforce is at breaking point within the high risk (high stress) office environment and traditional methods of personal development, such as executive coaching, are operating outside their remit.
 Just choosing any old executive coach off the corporate-approved list, does not cut it in today’s ‘burnout economy’.
 The lack of industry regulation means there are coaches who aren’t trained in the diagnosis of early onset mental illness and predilection to compulsive behaviour.